IRS Shakeup: What Trump's Commissioner Pick Could Mean for Your Taxes

 If confirmed, Long would oversee an agency with approximately 85,000 employees and an annual budget of over $12 billion.
 As Kiplinger has reported, the IRS is grappling with a $20 billion reduction in special funding and a proposed $2.2 billion cut to its annual budget.

-The agency is also undergoing major modernization and tax compliance efforts targeting wealthy non-filers and complex corporations.
+The agency has also been undergoing major modernization and tax compliance efforts targeting wealthy non-filers and complex corporations.
 Those initiatives come alongside a new IRS free tax filing program, Direct File.

-Meanwhile, Republicans, who will lead Congress and the White House in the coming year, are preparing to reshape tax policy before key aspects of the Tax Cuts and Jobs Act (TCJA) expire.
+Meanwhile, Republicans, who control Congress and the White House, are preparing to reshape tax policy before key aspects of the Tax Cuts and Jobs Act (TCJA) expire.
 (More on that later.)
 And Trump has floated the idea of a new External Revenue Service (ERS) to handle tariffs.

 So…how could this leadership shakeup at the IRS impact your taxes?
 Read on.

-In a move that breaks tradition, IRS Commissioner Danny Werfel steps down on January 20, 2025 — the day Donald Trump returns to the White House for a second term as president.
+In a move that breaks tradition, IRS Commissioner Danny Werfel stepped down on January 20, 2025 — the day Donald Trump returned to the White House for a second term as president.

 As mentioned, IRS commissioners typically serve their terms regardless of administration changes, and Werfel’s term wasn't set to end until November 2027.